China fires back at U.S. for criticism on fishing curbs

 "If someone feels the need to say that technical amendments to local fisheries regulations implemented many years ago will cause tensions in the region and pose a threat to regional stability, then I can only say that if this does not stem from a lack of basic common sense, then it must be due to an ulterior motive."

-A government-affiliated fishing organization in Vietnam criticized the new rules and the Philippines said they escalate tensions in the region.
+A government-affiliated fishing organisation in Vietnam criticised the new rules and the Philippines said they escalate tensions in the region.

 "These regulations seriously violate the freedom of navigation and the right to fish of all states in the high seas," foreign ministry spokesman Raul Hernandez said.